ahdavarzani/temperature-prediction-ml/README.md

 ## Feature Engineering

-A total of 46 new features are constructed from the raw data, including:
+A total of 38 engineered features are constructed on top of the 7 raw variables (45 features in total), including:

-- Lagged temperature features (1, 2, 3, 7, and 14 days)
+- Lagged temperature features (1, 2, 3, 7, and 14 days), plus 1- and 3-day lags for `tmin`/`tmax`
 - Rolling mean and standard deviation of temperature over 3-, 7-, 14-, and 30-day windows
 - Short-term changes in temperature, pressure, and wind speed
 - Temperature range, midpoint, and deviation from 30-day rolling mean
-- Seasonal and temporal features (month, day-of-year, sine/cosine of day-of-year, winter/summer/transition periods)
+- Seasonal and temporal features (month, day-of-year, sine/cosine of day-of-year, winter/summer flags)
-- Interaction terms between temperature and pressure, wind, and precipitation
+- Rain-based interaction (`temp_range_rain_interaction`), volatility, short-term trend, and flags for anomalous temperature
-- Variability, short-term trend, and flags for anomalous temperature
+- Humidity-based features: dew point (Magnus formula), temperature-dewpoint spread, humidity lag/rolling mean

-After feature engineering, the dataset contains 46 features plus the target variable.
+After feature engineering, the dataset contains 45 features plus the target variable.

 ## Models and Results